rfmeng/rfmeng.github.io/markdown/CFA II - Financial Statement Analysis.md

     E --> E3(对子公司投资<br>acquisition method)
 ```
 FVPL: fair value measured and in Profit and Loss
-FVOIC: fair value measured and in Other Comprehensive Income
+FVOCI: fair value measured and in Other Comprehensive Income
 AMC: amortized cost

 Investments in securities can be categorized as: